maester365/maester/website/docs/sections/create-entra-app.md

 ### (Optional) Grant permissions to Exchange Online

+The Exchange Online Role Based Access Control (RBAC) implementation utilizes service specific roles that apply to an application and the below configuration allows the authorization chain to the App Registration you created in the previous steps.

+> The Exchange Online permissions are necessary to support tests that validate [Exchange Online configurations](https://maester.dev/docs/installation#installing-azure-and-exchange-online-modules), such as the [CISA tests](https://maester.dev/docs/tests/cisa/exo).

 - Open the application you created in the previous step
 - Select **API permissions** > **Add a permission**
 - Select **APIs that my organization uses** > search for **Office 365 Exchange Online** > **Application permissions**